 The reasons you leave your job must be serious, for example, they:

-- don’t pay you or suddenly demote you for no reason
+- do not pay you or suddenly demote you for no reason

-- force you to accept unreasonable changes to how you work - eg tell you to work night shifts when your contract is only for day work
+- force you to accept unreasonable changes to how you work - for example, tell you to work night shifts when your contract is only for day work

 - let other employees harass or bully you